 2. Establish what influences the use of these resources.

-3. Record existing measures for saving, avoiding and compensation and recognise where too little is being done.
+3. Record existing measures for saving and avoiding and recognise where too little is being done.

 4. Formulate goals: for example recycling 30% more material, using 50% less material in the office or organising training on sustainable procurement.